sdrasco/EdgeWalker/README.md

 ```

 - **Adjusting the Tickers List**
-Modify the tickers list to include any stocks you’re interested in.
+Modify the tickers list by editing the `tickers.json` file to include any stocks you’re interested in.
 - **Changing Output Preferences**
 Feel free to adjust the `show_findings` function to customize the output format.